adey-px/cluster-music/README.md

 ### 4.4 Testing User Story
 The following user stories were tested for user:
-1. select an audio and play it successfully
+1. they can click on any audio to play it
+2. they are able to navigate around within the site
+3. they are able to search audio by title or artist's name in the search bar provided
-2. create an account with email/username and password
+4. they can create an account and login successfully
-3. Login into their account successfuly
-4. upload audio to the site to allow other users to listen to it
+5. they can upload their own audio to the site
-5. view list of their uploaded audios and be able to edit or delete them
+6. they are able to view the list of their own audios and be able to edit or delete them
-6. save favourite audio as a playlist
+7. they are able save favourite audios on the site to create a playlist in their account

-The following user story was tested for Pro user:
+The following user stories were tested for Pro user:
-1. download audio from the site to my computer successfully after making payment
+1. they can make secured payment through the link provided and download audio from the site to their computer

+The following user stories were tested for Admin user:
+1. they are able to view all audios uploaded on the site
+2. they can play an audio to check that the audios complies with site owner's policy
+3. they can also edit or delete any audio that violates site owner's policy

 ### 4.5 Testing Existing Features
-1. All the navigation links and buttons on the application work as expected
+1. User is able to navigate around the site using the link on top right corner of the top search bar
-2. User can add/upload audio into the database
+2. User can type an audio's name or artist to search for audio to play
-3. They can also create/read (play audio), edit/update and delete their audio successfully and these complete CRUD functionalities
-4. All the forms including Register form, Login form and all other forms work as expected
-5. They can create account and login sucessfully with their username and password
+3. User can scroll down endlessly to view more content on the site
+4. User can click on Account link on the navbar to register or login
+5. User navigates through inner pages using the left sidebar
+6. User clicks on an audio to play in now_playing page
+7. While audio is playing, it can be paused or fast-forwarded by user
+8. Audio has functionality which allows user to select previous or next audio to play
+9. User can select an audio to play from right panel on now_playing page
-6. Authenticated user can  upload audio and view the list of their audio in "Your Audio" page
+10. Registered user can upload their own audio and they can see the list of their audio in "Your Audio" page
-7. They can save audio and create a playlist of their favorite audios
-8. They can click forward or backward button to play next or previous audio respectively
-9. They can click to play/pause, fastward or rewind audio on now_playing page
-10. Pro user can download unlimited audio to their personal computer
+11. Pro user who has made once-off payment using Stripe payment link provided, has the previledge for unlimited download of audio from the site per session
+12. Admin user is able to view all audios on the site.
+They can edit or delete any audio based on their discretion.
+13. User can get answer to some of the questions by checking FAQ page
+14. User is able to contact site Admin using the link on feedback page

 ### 4.6 Bugs
 While developing this application, I encountered some bugs and fixed them as follow:
 1. When I clicked any audio to play on home page, it always displayed the first audio on the page whereas it was supposed to display and play the specific audio that I clicked.
 I fixed this bug by using Coditional Expressions with Case & When, to make the selected audio object to always show on top of the iteration in the paginator.
 I learnt this concept from <a href="https://stackoverflow.com/questions/394809/does-python-have-a-ternary-conditional-operator">Stack Overflow</a>
-2. I used Stripe payment link provided on the Stripe website to implement payment for Pro user with feedback provided.
-However, Test mode from Stripe does not allow recurrent subscription.
-It was stated that I need to activate my Stripe account to be able to send Live subscription to users.
-Hence the need to make user payment active only when they remain logged in.
-Users have to make another payment to have access to the download page, if they logout of their Cluster account or close and reopen their browser again next time
-3. During deployment to heroku, I got an error at the terminal "AssertionError: database connection isn’t set to UTC”.
+2. During deployment to heroku, I got an error at the terminal "AssertionError: database connection isn’t set to UTC”.
 I searched Google for solution and I got this site <a href="https://exerror.com/assertionerror-database-connection-isnt-set-to-utc/">to downgrade psycopg2</a> installation to 2.8.6 and that fixed the issue
-4. After successful deployment to heroku, created and connected to amazon S3 bucket to serve static files, the whole data (imgaes & audio) in my database did not show in live site on heroku but showing normally on development site through gitpod and all my user logins including admin login refused to work.
+3. After successful deployment to heroku, created and connected to amazon S3 bucket to serve static files, the whole data (imgaes & audio) in my database did not show in live site on heroku but showing normally on development site through gitpod and all my user logins including admin login refused to work.
 I contacted tutor support and they guided me in following ways: <br>
     i.
 I manually created enviroment variable named DATABASE_URL (from heroku config var) in gitpod setting and added postgres db url as its value.
 Other option is to create env.py file and specify the enviroment variable key/value. <br>
     ii.
 I closed and restarted my gitpod workspace to reset the connected databse but the issue not still resolved at this time <br>
     iii.
 Next, I cut out the unneccessary requirements that gitpod added to my requirements.txt using this site https://lechien73.github.io/reqfix/ filter out the unrequired input.
 I noticed those unrequired files got listed after I installed boto3 and django-storages and then freeze the requirements.txt at gitpod terminal.
 I copied the filtered requirements and use it to replace the content inside requirements,txt file <br>
     iv.
 After that was done, I saved my requirements.txt file, Then I ran these two commands at the terminal <br>
         pip3 uninstall -y -r <(pip3 freeze) followed by pip3 install -r requirements.txt <br>
     v.
 At this time, I was able to create new super user and I logged into live site admin through https://dj-cluster-music.herokuapp.com/admin.
 Then I noticed that all my Audio database fileds were migrated and I just uploaded new fresh data into database and both the development site and live site worked normally <br>
-5. However, out my curiosity and in further attempt to load existing data from previous database (sqlite) to current database (postgres), I contacted tutor support for help nad they guided me through even though few errors/issues were also encountered as below: <br>
+4. However, out my curiosity and in further attempt to load existing data from previous database (sqlite) to current database (postgres), I contacted tutor support for help nad they guided me through even though few errors/issues were also encountered as below: <br>
     i.
 At the terminal, I used this command python3 manage.py dumpdata music > music.json but importError error showing <br>
     ii.
 Due to various showing at terminal, I opened new gitpod workspace for my existing project repo <br>
     iii.
 In the new workspace, I commented out postgres and activated sqlite to be database <br>